assem449/ai-personality-coach/README.md

 - **Responsive Design**: Mobile-first approach with Tailwind breakpoints
 - **Database**: MongoDB with Mongoose for data modeling and validation

-## Deployment

-The app is ready for deployment on Vercel:

-1. Push your code to GitHub
-2. Connect your repository to Vercel
-3. Add your environment variables in Vercel dashboard
-4. Deploy!

-## Next Steps

-- [ ] Implement MBTI quiz functionality
-- [ ] Add journal entry form and storage
-- [ ] Create user progress tracking
-- [ ] Add personality insights and recommendations
-- [ ] Implement habit tracking features
-- [ ] Add data analytics and insights
-- [ ] Create API endpoints for data operations

 ## Contributing